 How to Pack Sun-Dried Tomatoes in Olive Oil

 Once your tomatoes are fully dried and cooled, you can pack them in olive oil if you like.
 This will plump them up and make them perfect for adding to things like antipasto and cheese/charcuterie platters, salad dressings, pasta salads, and anything else you’d normally use dried tomatoes in.
 Since they’re packed in olive oil they won’t need to be reconstituted with water and you have the option of adding more flavor to them by placing things like herbs and/or garlic in the olive oil along with the tomatoes.
 Here’s how to do it:

 - Use small glass jars; the less air exposure the better.
 Avoid using metal jars or cans as they can create a metallic flavor.
 Select jars with tight-fitting lids.

 - Reconstitute the dried tomatoes in warm water for about 30 minutes, lay them out and pat then with paper towels to remove as much moisture as possible.

 - To further soften the tomatoes and to take that extra step of preventing bacterial growth, you can dip the tomatoes in wine vinegar, bottled lemon or lime juice before adding them to the olive oil.

 - Pack the tomatoes in the jar, layering them with dried herbs and/or garlic as desired, then pour the olive oil over the top so the tomatoes are completely submerged in olive oil.
-Seal the jars tightly and store at room temperature.
+Seal the jars tightly.